canonical/starlark/doc/safety.md

  - when appending to a slice with no remaining capacity
  - when inserting into a map

-NB: the firt two are implicit!
+NB: the first two are implicit!

 Counting the exact amount of memory in use by a program at one time is both prohibitively complex and little better than a good approximation.
 To this end, we partition declarations into two categories: